gnolang/gno/docs/overview.md

 ---
 id: overview
 slug: /
-description: "Gno.land is a Layer 1 blockchain platform that enables the execution of Smart Contracts using an interpreted version of the Go programming language called Gno."
+description: "gno.land is a Layer 1 blockchain platform that enables the execution of Smart Contracts using an interpreted version of the Go programming language called Gno."
 ---